robmhoward/ExcelJsDocumentation/resources/tableColumn.md

 ## Relationships
-The TableColumn resource has the following relationships defined:
+The TableColumn has the following relationships defined:

 | Relationships    | Type    |Description|Notes |
 |:-----------------|:--------|:----------|:-----|